A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Model Equations

 First noting that for the slab description of a hot spot centered about $x=0$ described in Sec. \ref{sec:PM} above, Eq. (\ref{eq:FIS1}) is invariant under the transformation $\left( x, \xi \right) \to \left( -x, -\xi \right)$, indicating that the ion particle distribution must obey

-This symmetry can be enforced exactly by introducing an additional layer to the neural network between the input layer and the hidden layers.
-In particular, the inputs to the neural network will be the independent variables $\left( x, \xi, E, t\right)$ along with the physical parameters $\bm{\lambda}$.
+This symmetry can be enforced exactly by introducing an additional layer to the NN between the input layer and the hidden layers.
+In particular, the inputs to the NN will be the independent variables $\left( x, \xi, E, t\right)$ along with the physical parameters $\bm{\lambda}$.
 The additional layer will take the inputs $\left( x, \xi, E, t; \bm{\lambda} \right)$ and pass them through a layer defined by $\left( x^2, \xi^2, x \xi, E, t; \bm{\lambda} \right)$.
 Here, the parameter inputs as well as energy and time are simply passed through the additional layer without modification, however, the spatial coordinate and pitch are transformed by $\left( x, \xi \right) \to \left( x^2, \xi^2, x \xi \right)$.
-Such a transform ensures predictions of the neural network satisfy the symmetry indicated by Eq. (\ref{eq:EPC1}).
+Such a transform ensures predictions of the NN satisfy the symmetry indicated by Eq. (\ref{eq:EPC1}).

 The additional three constraints indicated above can be enforced by introducing an output layer to the neural network of the form:

 where $f_{a0}$ is the initial ion distribution defined by Eq. (\ref{eq:ME4}) and $\phi_{NN}$ is the output of the hidden layers of the neural network.
 From Eq. (\ref{eq:IB1}), it is apparent that regardless of the value of $\phi_{NN}$, $f_a$ is: (i) positive definite, (ii) obeys the boundary conditions, and (iii) recovers the initial particle distribution $f_{a0}$ at $t=0$.